Take two months this summer to teach in Vietnam ... and get paid!

 - Citizen of US, Canada, UK, Ireland, Australia, New Zealand.

 - TEFL/TESOL Certification strongly preferred but not required, especially if you are a classroom teacher.
-(We offer an online TESOL/TEFL course online free if this is of interest to you.
+(We offer an online TESOL/TEFL course online at a reduced cost if this is of interest to you.)

 What documents will I need with me when I arrive Vietnam?